KruzeZab/PyPackage-Scraper/README.md

 # PyPackage-Scraper
-Python scraper that scrapes detail about python packages, filters duplciate packages, html tags and writes them to a csv file.
+Python scraper that scrapes list and detail about python packages, filters duplciate packages, html tags and writes them to a csv file.

 This python script scrapes the information such as name, version, description....etc python packages.